LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 of a category is needed for importing on several unrelated objects).
 The preferred way of composing several categories is by importing them into an object.
-When a category overrides a predicate defined in an extended category, the overridden definition can still be used by using the :ref:`directives_alias_2` predicate directive.
+When a category overrides a predicate defined in an extended category, the overridden definition can still be called by using the :ref:`control_call_super_1` control construct.

 Categories cannot inherit from objects.
 In addition, categories cannot define clauses for dynamic predicates.
 This restriction applies because